drud/docker.nginx-php-fpm/README.md

+# Docker NGINX PHP FPM

 ## Introduction
-This is a Dockerfile to build a container image for nginx and php-fpm, with the ability to pull website code from git.
-The container also has the ability to update templated files with vaiables passed to docker in order to update your settings.
+This is a Dockerfile to build a container image for NGINX and PHP in FPM with production configurations.

-Forked from https://github.com/ngineered/nginx-php-fpm.
-The [README there](https://github.com/ngineered/nginx-php-fpm/blob/master/README.md) is useful.
+## Features

+* The container leverages [git-sync](https://github.com/drud/docker.git-sync) to facilitate cloning a website repository into the container.
+* Provides [Composer](https://getcomposer.org/), [Drush](http://www.drush.org), and [WP-CLI](http://www.wp-cli.org) to help facilitate deploying PHP, Drupal, or Wordpress applications.

+## Versions

+This repo currently provides images to use either PHP 7 or PHP 5.6.

+The PHP 5.6 version is alpine-based and originally forked from [ngineered/nginx-php-fpm](https://github.com/ngineered/nginx-php-fpm)

+The PHP 7 version is based on our [PHP7 container](https://github.com/drud/docker.php7) which is based on [minideb](https://github.com/bitnami/minideb)

 ## Building and pushing to dockerhub

+Makefiles are provided for both versions to help build containers.

 To push a new version to hub.docker.com
 ```